-First set up in 2007 by the European Science Foundation (ESF) Standing Committee for the Humanities, Cultural Literacy in Europe set itself the task of investigating the following questions:
+First set up in 2007 by the European Science Foundation (ESF) Standing Committee for the Humanities, CLE set itself the task of investigating the following questions:

 - What is the current state of the field of literary studies in Europe?

 - What is the interdisciplinary field of ‘literary and cultural studies’ (LCS) and what are its relationships to other fields?

 - How is LCS already active in European society, in the form of ‘cultural literacy’?

 - How can we develop and extend the contribution of LCS to Europe and its challenges?